 Contractor – “any person under contract or agreement to provide labor or services to a public employer” (GA D.O.L.
 Safety Engineering Section Chapter 300-3-19-.01, 1993).

-University of Georgia faculty, staff and students purchase chemicals and laboratories supplies through the Central Research Store and three research stockrooms at locations across the UGA campus.
+Central Research Store - University of Georgia faculty, staff and students purchase chemicals and laboratories supplies through the Central Research Store and three research stockrooms at locations across the UGA campus.
 The Research Stores are the sole procurement source for all UGA chemical purchases.

 Employee – Any person who is employed by UGA.